adrn/gala/docs/coordinates/index.rst

 These functions work naturally with the :mod:`astropy.units` and :mod:`astropy.coordinates` subpackages.
-Handling positional transformations is already supported by :mod:`astropy.coordinates`, but new to v1.0 is a :class:`~astropy.coordinates.Galactocentric` reference frame.
+Handling positional transformations is already supported by :mod:`astropy.coordinates` and new to v1.0 is a :class:`~astropy.coordinates.Galactocentric` reference frame.
 However, there is currently no support in Astropy for transforming velocities.
 The functions below attempt to bridge that gap as a temporary solution until support is added (planned for v1.1).

 For example, to convert a spherical, heliocentric velocity (proper motion and radial velocity) in an ICRS frame to a Galactocentric, cartesian velocity, we first have